- Juluca (as a combination product containing dolutegravir, rilpivirine)

-Dolutegravir is used with other medications to treat human immunodeficiency virus (HIV) infection in adults and children who weigh at least 66 lb (30 kg).
-It is also used in combination with rilpivirine (Edurant) to treat HIV in certain adults to replace their current HIV medication(s).
-Dolutegravir is in a class of medications called HIV integrase inhibitors.
-It works by decreasing the amount of HIV in your blood and increasing the number of immune cells that help fight infections in your body.
-Although dulotegravir does not cure HIV, using it along with other medications may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
+Rilpivirine is used along with other medications to treat human immunodeficiency virus infection (HIV) in certain adults and children 12 years of age and older who weigh at least 77 lb (35 kg) and have not received antiretroviral treatment in the past.
+Rilpivirine is in a class of medications called non-nucleoside reverse transcriptase inhibitors (NNRTIs).
+It works by decreasing the amount of HIV in the blood.
+Although rilpivirine does not cure HIV, it may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
 Taking these medications along with practicing safer sex and making other lifestyle changes may decrease the risk of transmitting (spreading) the HIV virus to other people.

 HOW should this medicine be used?

-Continue to take dolutegravir even if you feel well.
-Do not stop taking dolutegravir without talking to your doctor.
-When your supply of dolutegravir runs low, get more from your doctor or pharmacist.
-If you stop taking dolutegravir or miss doses, your condition may become worse and more difficult to treat with medication.
+Rilpivirine controls HIV but does not cure it.
+Continue to take rilpivirine even if you feel well.
+Do not stop taking rilpivirine without talking to your doctor.
+When your supply of rilpivirine starts to run low, get more from your doctor or pharmacist.
+If you miss doses or stop taking rilpivirine, your condition may become more difficult to treat.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to rilpivirine, any other medications, or any of the ingredients in rilpivirine tablets.
 Ask your pharmacist for a list of the ingredients.